On the unsteady dynamics of partially shrouded compressible jets: Conclusions

 \section{Conclusions}

 A partially shrouded compressible jet exhausting from a planar-plug nozzle operating at two nozzle pressure ratio of $\zeta=4$ and $5$ is considered to study the unsteady flow dynamics and the resulting aeroacoustics.
 Following are the major findings: \begin{itemize} \item {The schlieren and oil flow visualization shows that the jet deflects away from the ramp-wall more and separate ahead at high $\zeta$.} \item {The unsteady pressure data along the ramp wall show the existence of distinct tonal disturbances responsible for oscillations closer to flow separation.} \item {The microphone measurements also found to be following the trends of unsteady spectra in terms of distinct tonal disturbances.
-At $\zeta=4$, the jet screeches at a larger intensity in comparison with the other.} \item {The acoustic disturbances from the flapping jet force the upper shear layer and the subsonic boundary layer of the supersonic wall-jet, thereby closing the feedback, resulting result in the self-sustained jet oscillation and sound production.} \end{itemize}
+At $\zeta=4$, the jet screeches at a larger intensity in comparison with the other.} \item {A strong coupling between the unsteady flow mode and the dominant acoustic mode is seen for both cases.} \item {\sk{The acoustic disturbances from the flapping jet force the upper shear layer and the subsonic boundary layer on the ramp-wall about the separation point.
+The periodic forcing further introduces instability in the jet shear layer which in-turn cause the jet flapping.
+Thus, the established closed feedback loop results in the self-sustained jet oscillation and sound production.}} \end{itemize}